Goldrathlab/Spatial-TRM-paper/README.md

    [Pipeline](/processing_pipelines/MERSCOPE_mouse_processing)
 4. Processing of Xenium human terminal ileum both replicates.
    [Pipeline](/processing_pipelines/Xenium_human_processing)

+Part of our workflow included cell type annotation.
+This made use of manual exploration and is not well reflected in the code.
+We have provided excel sheets and csvs used to assign cell type annotations to cell clusters.

 ## Figures

 This section contains the scripts to reproduce the figures in the paper.